Erectile Dysfunction: Everything You Need to Know

 • Ask about your symptoms

-There’s also a questionnaire some healthcare providers might use, called the International Index of Erectile Function (IIEF).
-There’s a 15-question version and a five-question version, both of which can help your provider understand more about your erectile function, state of mind, and sexual satisfaction level.
+There’s also the International Index of Erectile Function (IIEF), a questionnaire that some healthcare providers might use.
+Both the 15-question version and the five-question version can help your provider understand more about your erectile function, state of mind, and sexual satisfaction level.

 Tests for Erectile Dysfunction